-- Halloween bingo – send out bingo cards to everyone beforehand and play all together on a virtual call!
+- Halloween bingo – A Halloween version of the classic!
 If you need a game that’s a bit easier for younger kids, this monster mash version is perfect!

-- Halloween charades – your typical charades game but on a virtual call where everyone guesses on screen!
+- Halloween charades – your typical charades game but with Halloween words!

-- Halloween name that tune – Use the songs from this Halloween name that tune game to play to everyone.
-Rather than yelling out the song when they know it, they must write it down and put it up on the screen!
+- Halloween name that tune – Use the songs from this Halloween name that tune game to play with everyone.
+The first one to guess the song wins!

 Looking for more Halloween Games?

 Ask these fun Halloween would you rather questions then talk about them as a group.
 It can be hilarious to see how differently people think about certain topics!